 Evelle’s Approach to Horror

 People compare all female horror hosts to Elvira, but Evelle’s approach to horror is much more similar to Vampira’s than Elvira’s.
 Evelle prefers creepy to campy.
-Evelle is also about as close to Morticia as a person can be (including tango dancing).
+Evelle is also about as close to the character of Morticia as a real person can be (including tango dancing).
 Evelle didn’t become interested in horror because of any of the female horror hosts.
 She fell in love with horror due to Bela Lugosi’s portrayal of Dracula in 1931, which predates the female horror hosts by more than 20 years.

 Evelle truly loves anything and everything associated with horror.
 She especially loves meeting like-minded horror fans.

 Night Frights Grows from a Way of Life to a Business